 Is this inevitable?

 Bluntly: no. Lovers bewildered (and frustrated) by each other's behaviours could here have benefited from a tool, completely, sadly, overlooked when it comes to love: personality test.
-Personality test are completely, sadly, overlooked because psychometric is a science we associate more with education or human resource departments than romance; whereas its goal is precisely to be useful in every field where interpersonal relationships are at stake... romance included!
+Personality tests are completely, sadly, overlooked because psychometric is a science we associate more with education or human resource departments than romance; whereas its goal is precisely to be useful in every field where interpersonal relationships are at stake... romance included!
 Its insights can be of life-changing value indeed.
 But where to start?

 Many such tests are available.
 The most reliable I can think of is the Myers-Briggs Type Indicator, and, so, that's the one I will deal with here.